genesiscommunitysuccess/docs/docs/04_web/12_forms/02_forms-filters.md

 ...
 ```

-From this point, the criteria used in the foundation-filter is stored into the `allTradesFilters` variable.
-You can use this variable with the `<grid-pro-genesis-datasource>` in order to match the same criteria used in the foundation filter.
+From this point, the criteria used in the foundation-filter are stored in the `allTradesFilters` variable.
+You can use this variable with the `<grid-pro-genesis-datasource>` to match the criteria used in the foundation filter.

 4. Assign the `allTradesFilters` to the `criteria` attribute of the `<grid-pro-genesis-datasource>`.: